-Line 6: Interest income
+Line 6: Taxable interest

-Interest income that you received, other than business interest income, is not taxed by Illinois.
+Interest income you received, other than business interest income, is not taxed by Illinois.

-Business interest income that you received as part of a business conducted in Illinois is taxed by Illinois.
-If this income was received
+Business interest income you received as part of a business conducted in Illinois is taxed by Illinois.
+If this income is from a business conducted

-- entirely from Illinois sources, write the amount from Column A. - from both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.
+- entirely in Illinois, write the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.

-Line 7: Dividend income
+Line 7: Ordinary dividends

-Dividend income that you received, other than business dividend income, is not taxed by Illinois.
+Dividend income you received, other than business dividend income, is not taxed by Illinois.